Zippers: Zippers

 \begin{example} Every zipper is a P-zipper. \end{example}

 \begin{example} P-Zippers do not have to be disjoint, or even distinct!
 Suppose $Y^+=Y^-=S^1$ and $e^+=e^-$ is a Cannon--Thurston map associated to a fibering of a 3-manifold over the circle.
-Then $e^\pm$ may be perturbed to embeddings, and therefore no liftable paths in the image can cross. \end{example}
+In this case the maps $e^\pm$ may be perturbed to be embeddings with disjoint image; in particular, no liftable paths can cross, since crossing (which forces the images to intersect) is stable under perturbation. \end{example}

 Thus the idea of a P-zipper is a structure that interpolates between (ordinary) zippers and Peano circles, and generalizes both.

 In a future paper (work in progress) we expect to prove the following parallel to Theorem~\ref{theorem:universal_circle}: